TareqNewazShahriar/node-api-starter-with-hapijs-cosmosdb/README.md

-# node-starter-template
+# node-api-starter-with-hapijs-cosmosdb
-Node project starter template.
+Node project starter template with hapi.js, azure-cosmos-db, typescript, eslint and hot-reload package.

+## Packages Used
+* Hapi.js: web framework
+* Azure Cosmos DB
+* Typescript
+* Eslist: to check code standard.
+* nodemon: to hot reload code changes at development time.

 ## Eslint configuration steps
 * **How would you like to use Eslint?**